salbaroudi/GameUIs/devnotes.md

 - A marl is a list of manxes.
 Because not everything is nested (such as with li elements in a <ul> tag), this necessarily must exist.

+- The basic gate code above works, but its not a trap (its a map function using turn).
+- Note: THe tisfas had to be done outside of the Sail markup (not found errors).
+Is this common, or is there a workaround?